c0n0r421/garden-pip/README.md

 # Garden Pip

-Garden Pip is a Kivy-based application providing tools for managing a small-scale hydroponic setup.
-It currently includes a nutrient calculator and a basic problem search interface.
+Garden Pip now offers a text based interface styled like a Fallout Pip-Boy.
+The core tools provide a nutrient calculator and a problem search.
 Additional features such as shelf layout planning and schedule logging will be added in the future.

 ## Running on Raspberry Pi